Estimated reading time: 7 minutes

 The Final Verdict

-Catch-22 by Joseph Heller is an incomparable work of dark humour set in the Second World War, one which does it all, from laughter-inducing sequences, to profoundly emotional and tragic ones, ending all the way at the station of thought-provoking satire.
+So is Catch-22 a good book?
+In my opinion, this novel by Joseph Heller is an incomparable work of dark humour set in the Second World War, one which does it all, from laughter-inducing sequences, to profoundly emotional and tragic ones, ending all the way at the station of thought-provoking satire.

 I believe it’s a unique, one-of-a-kind work which doesn’t lend itself to any comparisons and could stand to be treated more like a priceless relic.
 If you enjoy war-time satire and want to see what the absolute height of the genre has to offer, then I strongly urge you to get this book.
 It’s the kind you’ll keep getting more and more out of as you reread it over the years.